 - Include a section on your website to display your biosecurity policy, CCD posters and a link to The Green Blue’s online boat user biosecurity guidance.

-- Use our Awareness Raising Toolkit (Posters, Check Clean Dry video guides, written green guides and info-graphics) to help communicate biosecurity and other best practice.
-These can be used on your social media, newsletters and displayed in hard copy at your site.
+- Use our digital Awareness Raising Toolkit (Check Clean Dry posters, video guides, written green guides and info-graphics) to help communicate biosecurity.
+These can be embedded or linked to in your social media, newsletters or on your website.

 - Set up a wash down area for boats: A hard standing with available tap water and a hosepipe and nozzle for boats, equipment and clothing to be washed.